Darksinga/EQClassic/README.md

 - NPCs will not roam unless specified in the database their roam range, and nodes placed in game.
 - Players will have to use EQW.exe to connect.
 The patchme suffix will get you disconnected.
 - Bards cannot cast items while moving.
-- Some crashes related to quests.
+- Some zone related crashes.
 - Network updates need work.
 Slight delay on other players movement.

 ### Screenshots